 As described in Note 3, third-party payers, including government programs, may decide to deny payment or recoup payments for testing that they contend was improperly billed or not medically necessary, against their coverage determinations, or for which they believe they have otherwise overpaid (including as a result of their own error), and we may be required to refund payments already received.
 During the third fiscal quarter of 2019, a significant third-party payer informed us outside of their typical business practice that they believe it overpaid the Company during certain periods of fiscal 2018.
 The Company disputes these claims, has formally sent legal appeal letters to the payer, and at the present time may exercise its rights under the terms of the agreement with the payer and file a notice of arbitration.
 At this time, the Company is unable to determine the probability of the outcome of these appeals or reasonably estimate a range of potential losses associated with this claim.
-As of October 31, 2019, we recorded \$0.8 million in legal and related expenses to recognize \$0.4 million in reduced reimbursements this payer made to us during the period and \$0.4 million in reduced reimbursements made subsequently.
+During the six month 2020 period, we recorded \$0.8 million in legal and related expenses as a result of reduced reimbursements this payer made to us.